 People who suffer from Fabry’s disease may have symptoms for years before being diagnosed.
 Sometimes, patients get a wrong diagnosis due to the complexity of the disease.
 It is important to ask your physician to get tested for Fabry’s disease if you have a family history.
 A simple blood test to measure the levels of the enzyme (alpha-Gal A), or even a DNA test, can confirm the diagnosis.

 Fabry’s disease is a multi-systemic disease, meaning it affects several systems of the body.
 Thus, Fabry management requires a multidisciplinary, expert team.
 The most common treatment is Enzyme Replacement Therapy, which aims to replace what the body is lacking.
 In this case, the body is lacking functional alpha-Gal A enzyme.
 The treatment is given in the form of bi-weekly infusions.
 Also, new oral medications (Chaperone therapy) can be administered for specific mutations.
 However, patients also require a comprehensive therapeutic approach from an expert team.
 The core team involved in the management of Fabry’s disease usually includes a kidney doctor, a heart specialist, and a pain management specialist.
 Other doctors, including a digestive and lung disease specialist may be involved in the management as well.

 Typically, physicians recommend the following:

 Fabry’s disease is inherited, so it cannot be prevented.
 However, early diagnosis and an experienced, multidisciplinary medical team can provide the necessary care to slow down the progression of the disease and improve the quality of life in patients suffering from Fabry’s disease.
 Patients are always advised to keep a detailed list of symptoms experienced and discuss it with their physician.

-Learn more about Fabry's Disease from Dr Anjay Rastogi's Fabry Master Class
+Learn more about Fabry's Disease from Dr. Anjay Rastogi's Fabry's Webinar.

 Disclaimer: The UCLA Health System cannot guarantee the accuracy of such information.
 The information is provided without warranty or guarantee of any kind.
 Please speak to your Physician before making any changes.